 The Circular Transition Indicators (CTI) framework developed by the World Business Council for Sustainable Development (WBCSD) provides a universal global definition and measurement method to make circular entrepreneurship understandable, measurable and manageable.
 The framework brings us the right focus and encouraged us to move from a waste-report to an inflow-report and outflow-report.
-At this moment, e.g. we use the framework to measure the level of circularity of our trains, and to steer decision-making during procurement to achieve our goal: 100% circular trains in 2030.
+For example, at this moment we use the framework to measure the level of circularity of our trains, and to steer decision-making during procurement to achieve our goal: 100% circular trains in 2030.

-Marjan Rintel
+Marjan Rintel CEO, NS

-Chair of the Board, NS